ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 How do Catalogs solve this?
 ----------------------------

-As states above, Catalogs implement decision-trees for sub-components of RL Modules.
+As states above, Catalogs implement decision-trees for sub-components of `RLModules`.
 Models and distributions from a Catalog object are meant to fit together.
-Since we mostly build RL Modules out of :py:class:`~ray.rllib.core.models.base.Encoder` s, Heads and :py:class:`~ray.rllib.models.distributions.Distribution` s, Catalogs also generally reflect this.
+Since we mostly build RLModules out of :py:class:`~ray.rllib.core.models.base.Encoder` s, Heads and :py:class:`~ray.rllib.models.distributions.Distribution` s, Catalogs also generally reflect this.
 For example, the PPOCatalog will output Encoders that output a latent vector and two Heads that take this latent vector as input.
 (That's why Catalogs have a ``latent_dims`` attribute).
 Heads and distributions behave accordingly.
 Whenever you create a Catalog, the decision tree is executed to find suitable configs for models and classes for distributions.